The CFO Role in Digital Transformation: Leader of the Pack

 In a SPAC transaction, an entity wants to segregate a portion of itself as a target and become a public business – via reverse merger transaction – upon acquisition by a SPAC entity.
 Thus, the SPAC proxy – and possibly joint registration statement – must include carve-out financial statements of the carve-out entity's operations per the SEC.

-This isn't an exhaustive list as other circumstances can require carve-out statements as well.
-However, these are the five most common types of transactions that necessitate carve-out financials.
+Granted, this isn't an exhaustive list of applications since plenty of other circumstances require carve-out statements as well.
+However, these are the five most common types of transactions you’ll run into requiring carve-out financials.

 Preparing Carve-Out Financial Statements